Education & Community Programs

 Our Stage Door program seeks to provide all young people with opportunities to experience and directly participate in the art of professional theater in a context that supports their education.
 Focusing on youth between the ages of 12 and 18, the Stage Door program offers:

 - Discounted tickets to PCS thursday matinees and weekday evening performances

 - FREE tickets available to Title 1 schools and social service agencies

 - FREE pre-show workshops for students providing additional background about the plays

 - FREE post-play discussions with the cast following each Thursday matinee performance

 - FREE tours of the Gerding Theater at the Armory

 “The course of true love never did run smooth.”
-Four exciting young actors.
-Six famous scenes of romance and regrets.
+Four exciting young actors perform famous scenes of romance, intrigue and regrets.
 One hour-long program designed to take Shakespeare out to our community and explore the complex relationships of the bard’s most famous couples.
-Join Romeo and Juliet, Beatrice and Benedick, Hamlet and Ophelia and more for a deeper look at love found, love lost, love forgotten and, most of all, to celebrate the master of the language of love.
+Join Romeo and Juliet, Beatrice and Benedick, the Macbeths and more for a deeper look at love found, love lost, love forgotten and, most of all, to celebrate the master of the language of love.

 Booking now for schools, community centers, businesses, libraries, universities and everything in-between.
 For more information, pelase email email@example.com or call 503-445-3795.

 Cost: $400 with limited full and half-scholarships available.

 Visions & Voices

 Initiated in 1999, the Visions & Voices student playwriting program brings professional teaching artists into public high school classrooms for intensive, month-long residencies during which students learn about the basic elements of theater, with each writing a short play.
 Designed to meet Oregon benchmarks for Arts and English/Language Arts, Visions & Voices’ curriculum addresses theatrical conventions and dramatic structure, as well as acting, writing and constructive critical response.
 The program culminates at the end of the school year with free, public readings of plays selected from all the residency sites, performed by professional actors.
-In addition, up to six Visions & Voices “graduates” are chosen to participate as Promising Playwrights in PCS’s annual JAW Playwrights Festival, working alongside professionals from across the country as they further refine their plays, which are again performed.
+In addition, up to six Visions & Voices “graduates” are chosen to participate as Promising Playwrights in PCS’s annual JAW Playwrights Festival, working alongside professionals from across the country as they write new short plays, which are again performed.

 Summer Teen Theater Intensives